replicatedhq/replicated-lint/README.md

 ### CLI

-If `replicated-lint` is installed globally, yaml documents can be linted via CLI as well.

-Validate the included example file `docs/yamls/check-testproc-runonsave.yml` by piping to `replicated-lint`:
+You can also lint by piping to `yarn lint` from the project root (standalone CLI coming soon)

 ```
-cat docs/yamls/check-testproc-runonsave.yml | replicated-lint
+cat docs/yamls/check-testproc-runonsave.yml | yarn lint
 ```

 ```